 Starting from version 16.0 <oXygen/> makes its SDK available as a set of Maven artifacts.
 One archetype which can be used as a base to develop <oXygen/> frameworks, plugins, and Eclipse plugins integrations is provided.
 It can be also used to create projects that use the Author Component.
 For each specific task you can find more details in the sections below.
 In case your build system is not based on Maven, you can find in the oXygen SDK a link to a zip package with all the JAR files.

 The latest API changes introduced by the current <oXygen/> version are available here.

-The Author SDK can be used to integrate the visual <oXygen/> Author page in your own Swing applications.
-One common use case is to embed the Author component as a Java Applet in a Web application (CMS front end).
-The author component startup project contains the Author SDK and basic resources for getting started with integrating the Author Component as a Java Applet.
+The oXygen SDK can be used to integrate the visual <oXygen/> Author page in your own Java Swing applications.
+One common use case is to embed the Author component as a Java Applet in a Web application (as part of a CMS front end).

 For an online demo applet click here.

-This additional API is provided for easily accessing the opened XML Editors from your own Eclipse plugins.
-You can check which pages are active in the opened XML editors, modify them or add listeners to notify custom views which can provide additional context information.
-For instance it is possible to access the document model from the Author page directly from your plugin, using most of the Authoring API.
+This additional API is provided for easily accessing the files opened in the oXygen XML editor Eclipse plugin from your own Eclipse plugins.
+You can check which pages are active in the open XML editors, modify them or add listeners to notify custom views which can provide additional context information.
+For instance, it is possible to access the document model from the Author page directly from your plugin, using most of the Author API.